Association of the United States Army: Chapters

 AUSA has 121 chapters worldwide, which develop programs and activities that provide community support for the US Army through individual and corporate members.
 Chapters serve as the liaison between the Army and local civilian communities.
 They also help educate the public about the needs for a strong national defense and the Army.
 Chapters are involved in a variety of programs to help support deployed and mobilized soldiers and their families.
 Typical chapter activities include general membership meetings with high-profile guest speakers, community involvement events and special events honoring the Army and outstanding soldiers.

 Awards

 The Association of the United States Army presents a number of distinguished soldiers, civil servants, and volunteers with national awards at its Annual Meeting.
 In addition, local chapters also give a variety of awards to local soldiers, Army civilians, and volunteers, as well as managing scholarships programs benefiting local students and soldiers.

 General George Catlett Marshall Medal

-Established in 1960, the George Catlett Marshall Medal is AUSA's highest honor, and is awarded annually for selfless service to the United States of America.
+Established in 1960, the George Catlett Marshall Medal is AUSA's highest honor, and is awarded annually for selfless service to the United States.
 Past recipients include Colin Powell, Madeleine Albright, Kenneth Fisher, and George H. W. Bush.